ticktronaut/dynamic_live_plot/README.md

 ![alt tag](./showcase.gif)

 The software depends on Python Bokeh.
 It strongly utilizes features of Bokeh like its server or "next tick callbacks".
 Its main class basically is an abstraction of [embedding Bokeh Server as a library](https://bokeh.pydata.org/en/latest/docs/user_guide/server.html#embedding-bokeh-server-as-a-library) (also see the [standalone_embed.py](https://github.com/bokeh/bokeh/tree/0.12.16/examples/howto/server_embed/standalone_embed.py)).
-To make the update calls non-blocking it extends threading.Thread.
+To make the update calls non-blocking it extends *threading.Thread*.

 ## Usage
 The only class method is *push_d()*.
 Its purpose is to tell *BokehLivePlot* which data to plot.
 It accepts a nested dictionary as an argument: